![]() |

 swing.
 The parapet walls were festooned with tiny bulbs and other decorative

 stuff.
-The direction marks in black and yellow paints and intermittent central
+The direction marks in black and yellow paint and intermittent central

 lines in yellow colour were being drawn on the side walls and the road.
 Red and

-yellow incandescent glass reflectors were fixed at equal distance along the
+yellow incandescent glass reflectors were fixed at equal distances along the

 lines.
 The labourers working there didn’t pay any attention to either Subramani